apollostream/College_Scorecard/Exploring US Colleges.md

 # Introduction

 How'd you like to explore the landscape of 4-year colleges in the USA?
-If your answer is "Yes", here's the Bayesian-infused solution I created to do just that: **["Best Colleges for You"](https://thompsonml.shinyapps.io/BestCollegeApp/)**
+If your answer is "Yes", here's the Bayesian-infused solution I created to do just that: <a href="https://thompsonml.shinyapps.io/BestCollegeApp/" target="_blank"><b>"Best Colleges for You".</b></a>

 ![A virtual college roadtrip exploring colleges ranked just for you.](BestCollegeApp_roadtrip1.png)